chenjianjx/ssio/README.md

 # Ssio = Simple Spreadsheet I/O

-Save javabeans to a spreadsheet, or parse a spreadsheet into javabeans
+Save javabeans to a spreadsheet, or parse a spreadsheet into javabeans.

 # Features
 * Annotation based mapping
-* Support Excel-like files & CSV
+* Support Excel, CSV and other spreadsheet types
 * Complex type handling
 * Saving features
   * Show errors in cells (if needed)
   * Optional header
 * Parsing features
-  * Parse from non-first sheet
-  * Map by column name/index
+  * Map by column name or column index
-  * Parse sheet without header
+  * Parse a sheet without a header

 # Quick start

-**Maven/Gradle Dependency**
+_The following will use Excel type (`*.xlsx`) as an example.
+For other [spreadsheet types](#supported-spreadsheet-types), check corresponding docs._

+## Maven/Gradle Dependency

-Go to [https://search.maven.org/artifact/com.github.chenjianjx/ssio](https://search.maven.org/artifact/com.github.chenjianjx/ssio) to find the latest version, and add it to your project with maven or gradle.
+Click [this](https://search.maven.org/artifact/com.github.chenjianjx.ssio/ssio-ext-office) to find the latest version, and add it to your project with maven or gradle.

-**Bean definition**
+## Add annotations to your JavaBean

 ```java
 public class Player {